ziolko/wdio/README.md

 /**
 * Run selenium standalone server.
 If port 4444 is busy it does nothing.
-* Othwerwise it uses npm package `selenium-standalone` to run selenium
+* Otherwise it uses npm package `selenium-standalone` to run selenium
 * standalone process.
 The parameter 'option' is optional.
 If it exists
 * then options.install is passed to the method selenium.install and
 * options.start is passed to the method selenium.start.